Our Vision and Values+

 Reach Academy continually reviews and refines its practice and curriculum offer to ensure that it meets the needs of the ever-changing cohort of pupils.
 We monitor and evaluate the academic and SEMH progress of all our pupils with specific reference to groups with different characteristics including ethnicity, gender, first language, special educational needs, Free School Meals and Pupil Premium eligibility and the length of pupil placement.

-The development of the wider outdoor curriculum offer and the engagement of pupils with highly complex needs, including pupils with EHCPs, is one of our key curriculum development priorities during 2021/22.
+The development of the wider outdoor curriculum offer and the engagement of pupils with highly complex needs, including pupils with EHCPs, is one of our key areas for development.